-We accept either a full payment or a half-payment deposit when you sign up, with the remaining balance due by June 1.
+We accept either a full payment or a half-payment deposit when you sign up, with the remaining balance due by May 1.
 We prefer checks or bank transfers.
 We also accept credit cards and Paypal, for an additional $10 processing fee.
-After you register, you will receive a confirmation email within a couple of days detailing how we accept payment.
+After you register, you will receive a confirmation email from us within a couple of days detailing how we accept payment.

 How is my membership fee invested?

 It takes months of work to bring our food to your table.
 Long before our first harvest, we begin the growing season by planning out our fields, buying seeds, stocking our supplies, and tuning up equipment.
 Your CSA membership supports our basic farm operation costs through the early part of the season.
 It helps us plan how much to plant, reduce waste, and make sure our land is as productive as possible.
 We truly could not do it without you!

 We're committed to honest farming.
 Your membership fee is supporting our mission to grow the most flavorful produce in the Pacific Northwest.
 All too often, large-scale farming practices exhaust land and communities around the globe.